Functional Fitness and Self-Protection Training

 Officer Safety Training

 At our base here in Penrith, we offer a regular training session for serving Police Officers to access contemporary, scenario-specific Officer Personal Safety training.
-Our team are experienced with the incoming national scenario-driven approach, involved with the pathfinder projects and instructor development programmes at police services across the UK since 2019.
+Our team are experienced with the incoming national scenario-driven approach, involved with the pathfinder projects and Scenario-Based Training instructor development programmes for the College of Policing and police services across the UK since 2019.

 - Scenario-Driven Approach